-The defined benefit pension plan is limited by the Internal Revenue Code in the amount of annual payments received under the plan (\$180,000 in 2007) and in the amount of compensation that can be taken into account in determining contributions and benefits (\$225,000 in 2007).
-Because of these limitations we also have the Pension Equalization Plan and the 2007 Pension Equalization Plan.
-The level of retirement benefits provided by the Pension Plan, Pension Equalization Plan, 2007 Pension Equalization Plan and the Pension Restoration Benefit for each of our Named Executive Officers is reflected in the Pension Benefits for 2007 table and explained in more detail in the accompanying narrative.
+The Pension Plan is limited by the Internal Revenue Code in the amount of annual payments received under the plan (\$185,000 in 2008) and in the amount of compensation that can be taken into account in determining contributions and benefits (\$230,000 in 2008).
+Because of these limitations we also have the Nonqualified Pension Plans.
+Messrs.
+Emery, Ohlmacher and Helmers are participants in the Grandfathered Pension Equalization Plan and the 2005 Pension Equalization Plan.
+These plans were frozen to new participants in 2002.
+In 2007, the Committee, in consultation with Mercer Human Resource Consulting, an independent consultant engaged by the Committee, thoroughly reviewed the need to offer some form of supplemental retirement plan to officers.
+The Committee concluded that a supplemental retirement plan was needed for corporate officers in order to provide a benefits package consistent with market practices.
+In 2007, the Committee recommended and the Board of Directors approved the 2007 Pension Equalization Plan.
+Corporate officers that were not participants in the 2005 Pension Equalization Plan were named participants in the 2007 Pension Equalization Plan.
+Messrs.
+Cleberg and Evans are participants in the 2007 Pension Equalization Plan.
+All of the Named Executive Officers are participants in the Pension Restoration Plan.
+The level of retirement benefits provided by the Nonqualified Plans for each of our Named Executive Officers is reflected in the Pension Benefits for 2008 table and explained in more detail in the accompanying narrative.